stefanovic80/geompy/README.md

 # Draw a point

-As you've already seen through the "who" command, there is a "point" class available in analyticGeometry.
-Now, let's create and draw a point on a Cartesian plane.
+As you've already discovered using the "who" command, there exists a "point" class within analyticGeometry.
+Now, let's proceed to create a point instance.

 `P = point()`

-`P.draw()`

-When no arguments are provided within the parentheses, random coordinates are automatically chosen, and no labels will appear on the plot.
-However, if you'd like to specify coordinates, you can do so as follows:
+By default, when no arguments are provided within the parentheses, random coordinates are automatically assigned.
+However, if you wish to define specific coordinates, you can do so as shown below:

 `P = point(3, -9)`

+Once the point instance is created, you can visualize it on the Cartesian plane using the .draw() method.
+Optionally, you can add a label by including a string within the brackets.

-`P = draw("P_1")`
+`P = draw("P")`

 Details of P instance